mbal/fsm/README.md

     (even? '(0 1 0)) ==> #t
     (even? '(1 1)) ==>   #f

-As you can see, we defined a state N, with two outgoing arrows, the first transition is enabled when the input is 0, and goes to the Y state, the second is enabled on 1, and loops back to N.
+In this example, we defined a FSM with 2 states: N, and Y, both with two outgoing arrows.
+In N the first transition is enabled when the input is 0, and goes to the Y state, the second is enabled on 1, and loops back to N.
-Y is defined in the same way, but it's marked as final state, with the `end` keyword: the only difference with N is here: when the FSM has read the whole string and is in a state marked with `end`, it outputs #t.
-If the automata reads the whole string and isn't in a final state, it outputs #f.
+Y is defined in the same way, but it's marked as final state, with the `end` keyword: when the FSM has read the whole string and is in a accept state, it outputs #t.
+In all the other situations, it outputs #f.

 You can also add callbacks to states.
 For example:

     (N (0 -> Y) (1 -> N (lambda (in) (display "going to Y state") (newline))))

 A transition can have 0 or more callbacks: they are called sequentially, in the same order.
 A callback is a unary function, with the input string as argument.

 Features
 --------------------